AndrewHazelden/Arnold-Syntax-Highlighter/readme.md

 ## Overview ##

 I've just finished a set of Notepad++, GEDIT, BBEdit, and TextWrangler syntax highlighting modules for code from [Solid Angle's Arnold Renderer](http://www.solidangle.com/).
 The new modules make it easier for a VFX artist or technical director to edit an Arnold scene source file.

+**New in Version 1.4** I've added most of the new syntax options for the 3ds Max MAXtoA version of Arnold.

 **New in Version 1.3** I've added most of the new syntax options for the Cinema4D C4DtoA version of Arnold.